-Founder and owner Brian Fleury began this winery from the ground up in 1996 when he and his wife Claudia purchased this Rutherford property.
+Founder and owner Brian Fleury began this winery from the ground up in 1996 when he and his wife Claudia purchased this property in Rutherford.
 Brian was a successful businessman in the San Francisco Bay Area who was involved with various software related businesses including packaging and work with Microsoft.
-It was Brian’s love of wines, his friendship with Dave Del Dotto and his passion for collecting fine wines that ultimately brought him to the Napa Valley.
+It was Brian’s love of wines, his friendship with Dave Del Dotto and his passion for collecting fine wines that ultimately brought him to Napa Valley.

-However, there is a big difference between collecting fine wine and taking the next step in purchasing vineyards and building a winery.
-Often those who come to the Napa Valley from other disciplines – who become winery owners usually play a “background” role.
+However, there is a big difference between collecting fine wine and purchasing vineyards and building a winery in Napa Valley.
+Often those who come to Napa Valley from other disciplines who become winery owners, usually play a “background” role.
 Not so with Brian.
-He is completely self taught – he worked along side a number of vintners and wine educators over the years.
-Today with the help of another winemaker – he oversees the Fleury wine making operations.
+He is completely self-taught and worked with a number of vintners and wine educators over the years.
+Today with the help of another winemaker – he oversees the Fleury winemaking.

-This is truly a passion and a family business; while they do employ several staff and a General Manager, Brian is often on site greeting visitors for the tastings.
-Claudia (who has a successful interior decorating business including providing her services to a number of well-known Napa wineries including Piazza del Dotto.
+This is both a passion and a family business; while they do employ one or two people, Brian is often on-site greeting visitors for the tastings.
+Claudia operates a successful interior decorating business and has provided her services to a number of well-known Napa wineries including Piazza del Dotto.
 Sometimes she will conduct tastings as will their son, Connor.

-After their initial purchase in Rutherford (site of the winery), Fleury acquired additional acreage and vineyards in St. Helena and on Howell Mountain.
-Today they own some 50 acres spread over 3 vineyards in 3 Napa appellations – Rutherford, St. Helena and Howell Mountain.
-With a variety of unique sources that remain constant year after year, Fleury can focus on very terroir and vineyard specific driven wines.
-Their Rutherford winery estate is planted to a number of Bordeaux red varietals – they also grow some Sauvignon Blanc on site.
+After their initial purchase in Rutherford (site of the winery), Fleury acquired additional acreage and vineyards in St. Helena and on Deer Park near Howell Mountain.
+Today they own some 50 acres; 11 acres in Rutherford, 30 acres in St. Helena and 6 acres in Deer Park.
+With three very unique sites under their ownership, Fleury focuses on terroir and vineyard specific wines.
+Their Rutherford winery estate is planted to a number of Bordeaux red varieties along with some Sauvignon Blanc.

-Besides current vintages you rarely leave a tasting here without trying a few barrel samples of future releases.
-A number of their current releases are older wines (fairly unusual for a Napa winery to be pouring older vintages like this).
+Besides tasting current vintages, one rarely leaves Fleury without trying a few barrel samples of future releases.
+And somewhat unusual is a number of their current releases are older wines.

-The Howell Mountain BDX (their play on the word Bordeaux) is a red blend (Cabernet Sauvignon is the dominant varietal).
-The 2010 Fleury Howell Mountain BDX shows warm and inviting aromas including blackberry, mocha and dessert spices on the bouquet.
-On the palate shows notes of plum and cherry along with higher fruit tones.
+The Howell Mountain BDX (their play on the word Bordeaux) is a red blend in which Cabernet Sauvignon is the dominant variety.
+The 2010 Fleury Estate Winery Howell Mountain BDX shows warm and inviting aromas including blackberry, mocha and dessert spices on the bouquet.
+On the palate offers notes of plum and cherry along with higher fruit tones.
 Firm (but not grippy) tannins anchor a very long finish.
-Big but balanced – a good steak wine.
-Only some 200 cases were produced.
-This wine is generally on the wine list at the French Laundry in Yountville.
+Big but balanced, this is a good steak wine.
+Only 200 cases were produced.
+This wine has been on the wine list at the 3-star Michelin rated French Laundry in Yountville.

-The 2010 Fleury Estate Winery Rocket Juice (not to be confused with Caldwell Vineyard’s Rocket Science bottling) initially shows earthy and mushroom notes on the bouquet – but these are fairly fleeting as this wine opens.
+The 2010 Fleury Estate Winery Rocket Juice (not to be confused with Caldwell Vineyard’s Rocket Science bottling) initially shows earthy and mushroom notes on the bouquet – but these are fairly fleeting as the wine opens.
 Shows mostly dark fruit on the bouquet with blackberry and ripe plum.
-Fairly fruit forward on the nose.
-As the wine continues to breath shows some mocha, desert spices and hints of old cedar box.
+Fairly fruit forward on the bouquet.
+As the wine continues to breath offers notes of mocha, desert spices and hints of old cedar box.
 This wine is a pleasure to drink and texturally feels nice with its rounded integrated tannins.

-Some years, Fleury sets aside barrels of wine to make into brandy (wines that don’t fit into their portfolio for whatever reason).
+During select years, Fleury sets aside barrels of wine to make into brandy; these are wines that don’t fit into their portfolio for whatever reason.
 They use some of this brandy to fortify their Zinfandel Port-styled wine.
 Dessert wine lovers take note: their 2005 Zinfandel Port is an exceptional wine delivering a richness of flavor, aroma and sugar.

-Their total annual production is roughly around 2,500 cases per year but has been as high as 4,000 cases.
-Membership to their wine club has a number of unique perks and benefits including access to their various vineyard properties.
+Total annual production is roughly around 2,500 cases per year but has been as high as 4,000 cases per year.
+Membership to their allocation list offers a number of unique perks and benefits including access to their various vineyard properties.
 Pop a cork on a Fleury bottle – one will see the line, “100% good juice”!
 For more information, or to schedule a tasting, please visit: www.fleurywinery.com